Why Your Shower Head Keeps Getting Clogged

-A shower head with rust build-up
+A shower head with rust build-up and mineral deposits clogging the spray holes.

 Hard Water Deposits